Pylons/pyramid/docs/narr/install.rst

 You should perform any following commands that mention a "bin" directory from within the ``env`` virtualenv dir.

-Installing :mod:`pyramid` Into the Virtual Python Environment
+Installing :app:`Pyramid` Into the Virtual Python Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you've got your ``env`` virtualenv installed, you may install
-:mod:`pyramid` itself using the following commands from within the
+:app:`Pyramid` itself using the following commands from within the
 virtualenv (``env``) directory:

 .. code-block:: text